GabinL21/doctobot/README.md

 You also need to configure an email address and the SMTP to send the notifications in the [notifier properties](https://github.com/GabinL21/doctobot/blob/main/notifier/src/main/resources/application.yml).
 If you're using Gmail, the SMTP is already configured, you only need to enter your email address and your [app password](https://support.google.com/mail/answer/185833).

+### Check Frequency (Optional)

+By default, the application is checking if an appointment is available every minute.
+You can change this value in the [feeder properties](https://github.com/GabinL21/doctobot/blob/main/feeder/src/main/resources/application.yml).

+### Strict Mode (Optional)

+By default, the application is sending a notification only when it's sure that an appointment is available.
+If you're not scared of false positives and potential spam, you can disable the strict mode in the [scraper properties](https://github.com/GabinL21/doctobot/blob/main/scraper/src/main/resources/application.yml).

 ## How to Run

 Doctobot is based on a microservice architecture.